surrim/exif/README.md

 -----------

 Under the exif quickstart (admin/config/media/exif/helper), you can see a list of all possible information.
-These informations are taken from the image "sample.jpg".
+The information is retrieved from the image "sample.jpg".
 I may not contain all tags available.
 If you are looking for some specific tags you can just replace this image with your own image.